Annmarie Urso

 her/hers

-Dr. Urso (preferred pronouns: she, her/s) is a recipient of the SUNY Chancellor's Award for Excellence in Faculty Service (2019), and has been a member of the Geneseo faculty since 2008.
-Dr. Urso is a Past President of the New York State Council for Exceptional Children, President and Fellow of the International Academy for Research in Learning Disabilities, Project Director of the Soaring Stars Program at SUNY Geneseo, co-advisor to Kappa Delta Pi's Epsilon Tau Chapter, past chair and member of the SUNY Geneseo Research Council, and serves as Geneseo's faculty senator on the SUNY Faculty Senate.
+Dr. Urso (preferred pronouns: she, her/s) is a recipient of the SUNY Chancellor’s Award for Excellence in Faculty Service (2019), and has been a member of the Geneseo faculty since 2008.
+Dr. Urso is a Past President of the New York State Council for Exceptional Children, a Past-President and Fellow of the International Academy for Research in Learning Disabilities, Project Director of the Soaring Stars Program at SUNY Geneseo (2012-2025), co-advisor to Kappa Delta Pi’s Epsilon Tau Chapter, and a past chair and member of the SUNY Geneseo Research Council.

-Dr. Urso's curriculum and program development for the college is broadbased and active.
+Dr. Urso’s curriculum and program development for the college is broad-based and active.
 Dr. Urso set up the Bogazici University Faculty and Student Exchange Program and coordinated the TESOL sequence.
-She is the author of the undergraduate and graduate Integrative Curriculuar Microcredential in Dyslexia, and is the coordinator for that credential.
+She is the author of the undergraduate and graduate Integrative Curriculum Microcredential in Dyslexia and the credential’s coordinator.
+Dr. Urso was actively involved in program revisions for the All-Ages Special Education with Childhood Education dual certificate program.

-Dr. Urso has an active service and scholarly research agenda.
-She is the recipient of over $1.6 million in local, regional, and state funding to support projects in the local schools and community, as well as to conduct research.
+Dr. Urso has an active service and scholarly research agenda involving cognitive profiles of students with learning disabilities and reading fluency intervention.
+She is the recipient of over $1.8 million in local, regional, and state funding to support projects in the local schools and community, as well as to conduct research.
 Dr. Urso is an expert in assessment and intervention for individuals with learning disabilities, specializing in dyslexia.
 She teaches coursework at both the graduate and undergraduate levels.
+Dr. Urso recently coauthored a text, Writing a Legal, Robust, and Useful IEP: The Foundation of a Special Education Program, published by Routledge.

 Dr. Urso is active in the community.
 She is the past chairperson and current member of the Livingston County Community Services Board Developmental Disabilities Subcommittee.
-During 2022, Dr. Urso started working closely with the Student Success Project - a working group affiliated with the Educational Success Foundation/EnCompass in Rochester to develop parent advocacy materials related to special education topics.
+In 2022, Dr. Urso began working closely with the Student Success Project, an initiative of EnCompass Resources for Learning in Rochester, to develop parent advocacy materials on special education topics.
 Students who are interested in participating in the project for credit can contact Dr. Urso at urso@geneseo.edu.

 Office Hours